xeniagda/Traffic/README.md

 ![screenshot](http://i.imgur.com/FFXxFW7.png)

 To run everything, run `node Server.js` in the terminal.
-If you make modifications to the Elm files, run `elm-make Base.elm --output ../index.html` in the `Web/Elm` directory.
+You need to have the `ws` library installed, you can install it using `npm install --save ws` If you make modifications to the Elm files, run `elm-make Base.elm --output ../index.html` in the `Web/Elm` directory.

 Stuff currently in the simulator: